Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Others have seen what is and asked why.
-I have seen what could be and asked why not"
+> "Respect other people's feelings.
+It might mean nothing to you, but it could mean everything to them."
-> — **Pablo Picasso**
+> — **Roy T. Bennett**

 ---